lugidm/heizkostenminimalisator/heizkostenminimalisator/README.md

 ## Basic Procedure
 1. Startup
-	* initialize all variables and create a interrupt for the stove doo (first check if it is already open -> 2.)
+	* initialize all variables and create a interrupt for the stove door (first check if it is already open -> 2.)
 	* __Possible extension: Check for 5 Minutes on a HTML-Server to check whether someone wants to change some parameters__
 	* __Possible extension: Communicate over MQTT if activated__
 2. Interrupt happened (stove door opened)